**Alt Text:** A busy film set with numerous crew members, lighting equipment, and filming apparatus in a large studio space.

 4. The Interactive Video Revolution

-2024 heralds the time of interactive videos, where viewers are no longer passive spectators but active participants in the story.
+2024 heralds the time of interactive videos, where viewers are no longer passive spectators but active participants in the narrative.
 Netflix’s interactive ads offer a choose-your-own-adventure experience, blending gaming with advertising in an enticing cocktail as irresistible as a make cocktail from an Austin mixologist.

 5. How Local Culture Influences Global Brands